bitmakerlabs/dev_environment_setup/README.md

 #### Screen Six - Create a User Name and Password
 * Add a name for you and your computer
 * Include, then confirm, a password
-* If you have chosen to encrypt your entire drive (above) then adding additional encryption to your home folder here is likely over-kill.
-One or the other is a best practice.

 ![Create a User Name and Password](/assets/screen6.jpg)

 #### Screen Seven - Ubuntu One
-* The company that cares for Ubuntu (Canonical Inc.) is trying to sell you on their cloud service.
-Log in later.
+* Choose 'Log in later'.

 ![Ubuntu One](/assets/screen7.jpg)

-When the computer prompts you to restart, restart.
+Restart!

 ![restart](/assets/restart.jpg)

-You are almost done.
+You're almost done!

 #### Updating

 If above you chose not to 'install updates when installing' you will want to do that now.
-CTRL-ALT + T will open the commmand line via Terminal.
+CTRL-ALT + T will open the commmand line via terminal.

-Once the system reboots and you login, open the Terminal.
+Once the system reboots and you login, open the terminal.
 When prompted, run the following three commands at the command line, one at a time and in order:
 	`sudo apt-get update`
 	`sudo apt-get upgrade`
 	`sudo apt-get dist-upgrade`

-Awesome!
-That's it.

 #### Cleaning House

-At this point you can spend a few minutes in the "Ubuntu Software Centre" uninstalling any of the cruft you don't want.
-At a bare minimum, you should de-amazonify your system.
+At this point you can spend a few minutes in the "Ubuntu Software Centre" uninstalling anything you don't want to keep.
+We recommend you at least de-Amazonify your system.

 ![Amazon in Search Results Ubuntu.
 Hotlinked from a now out of date Lifehacker post](/assets/de_amazon.jpeg)